agude/agude.github.io/_drafts/2023-01-30-ai_artists_and_technology.md

 title: "AI, Artists, and Technology"
 description: >
-  AI generated art took off with the open-source release of Stable Diffusion, leaving some artists are worried.
+  AI generated art took off with the open-source release of Stable Diffusion, leaving some artists worried.
 As an artist and machine learning engineer, here is my take.
-image: /files/ai_art_artists_and_cameras/candidate_2.png
+image: /files/ai_artists_and_technology/candidate_2.png
 hide_lead_image: False
 image_alt: >
   An image generated from one of my landscape photos using Stable Diffusion